 - The Greek Islands – These islands are the mecca of summer beach fun.
-The island of Ios is the center of the party, Kos and Crete are popular destinations for Brits, Santorini has history, Mykonos luxury, and Paros quiet.
+The island of Ios is party central, Kos and Crete are popular destinations for Brits, Santorini has history, Mykonos is luxurious, and Paros is quiet.
 With hundreds of islands, you can always find what you are looking for.
 I try to go every summer.
 Read more about the Greek Islands here.

 - Berlin - Hip and trendy Berlin is a energetic destination.
 It is one of Europe’s most affordable capital cities with a vibrant music and art scene and a growing foodie movement.
 There is a ton of cheap Middle Eastern food.
 Be sure to check out the history museum – it’s one of the best in the world.

-- Interlaken - Located in the beautiful mountains of Switzerland, relax here with some good hikes, hot chocolate, and outdoor sports.
+- Interlaken - Located in the beautiful mountains of Switzerland, Interlaken is a great place to unwind with some good hikes, hot chocolate, and outdoor sports.
 It’s a good alternative from all the cities and museums you constantly see.
 Interlaken is also a popular party destination for backpackers and other young travelers.

-- Explore Rome – This thriving historical city has amazing food, tiny little streets to wander through, is a history buff’s dream (you can’t walk two feet without stumbling over a ruin), and a great nightlife.
-Visit the Trastevre area for a taste of “local” Rome and chill bars.
+- Explore Rome – This thriving historical city has amazing food and nightlife.
+Moreover, with its tiny little streets to wander through (you can’t walk two feet without stumbling over a ruin), it’s a history buff’s dream.
+Visit the Trastevere area for a taste of “local” Rome and chill bars.
 It’s my favorite area in the city.

 - The Swiss Alps - Whether you go skiing in the winter or hiking in the summer, the Alps hold some of the most breathtaking views in all the world.
 In fact, whether Italy, France, or Switzerland, all the alps are great!